Coffee, the Brain, and Your Gut

 For many of us, the day doesn’t truly start until we’ve had that first sip of coffee.
 But beyond the morning ritual, how does coffee actually affect your brain, gut, and overall well-being?

-According to Harvard’s Nutrition Source, moderate coffee intake (typically 3 to 4 cups per day) can fit comfortably within a healthy lifestyle and may even provide several long-term wellness benefits.¹
+According to Harvard’s Nutrition Source, moderate coffee intake (typically 3 to 4 cups per day) can fit comfortably within a balanced lifestyle and may be associated with several long-term wellness benefits.¹

 Let’s break down what the science says.

-Several large-scale studies have found associations between moderate coffee consumption and better cognitive performance later in life.
+Several large-scale studies have found associations between moderate coffee consumption and patterns linked to better cognitive performance over time.

-For example, a review from Harvard Health Publishing (2022) reported that habitual coffee drinkers may have a lower risk of cognitive decline and neurodegenerative conditions, though these findings remain observational, not causal.²
+For example, a review from Harvard Health Publishing (2022) reported that habitual coffee drinkers may show trends associated with cognitive resilience, though these findings remain observational, not causal.²

 Coffee’s potential benefits are thought to come from its antioxidant compounds (like chlorogenic acids) and its ability to modulate adenosine receptors, which influence alertness and memory.